 Joanna's previous experience includes the role of Marketing Director for Welcome to Yorkshire, with a seat on the Board, where she led regional tourism marketing strategy.
 As Business Planning and Marketing Manager at the Peak District National Park she was responsible for income generation to support the Authority's conservation work and its public engagement and educational programme; she also has several years' private sector marketing experience.

-Hugh's lifelong love of wildlife and wild places started with his parents' passion for the Scottish Highlands and visits as a child to the Cambridgeshire Naturalists' Trust's nature reserves.
-Living in Yorkshire since 1975 Hugh and his wife introduced their own children to the pleasures and importance of nature with the help of the York Watch group in the 1980's.
+Hugh’s lifelong love of wildlife and wild places started with his parents' passion for the Scottish Highlands and visits as a child to the Cambridgeshire Naturalists' Trust's nature reserves.
+Living in Yorkshire since 1975 he and his wife Lisa introduced their own children to the pleasures and importance of nature with the help of the York Watch group in the 1980's.

 Alastair is a naturalist and ecologist, with plants and moths as his main taxonomic interests, and has written several natural history guides and books, some jointly with his father, Richard Fitter, who was a pioneer in this area until he died in 2005.
 Alastair's career was at the University of York, where he ended his time as Professor of Ecology, Head of the Biology Department and finally Pro-Vice-Chancellor for Research.
 He was elected a Fellow of the Royal Society in 2005.